Where to Stay in Bologna

 This hotel stands out for its modern, Far-East-inspired style and numerous comforts, including very clean rooms, friendly staff, and proximity to main sights.

 The rooms are equipped with complimentary WiFi, air conditioning, and coffee and tea-making facilities.
 Apartment-style accommodations are also available.
-Breakfast is available daily, and the hotel offers nearby private parking (for a charge) and discounted rates at the nearby PRIME Fitness Club.
+Breakfast is available daily, the Roof Garden Lounge Bar is perfect for a drink, and the hotel offers nearby private parking (for a charge) and discounted rates at a nearby fitness club.

 Light sleepers should request a room in the back of the hotel.